d-khan/java/collections/lecture.md

 | **contains()** | `contains(element)` Returns true if element exists, otherwise returns false. | `// Assume Set is: Kasparov, Fisher, Carlsen exSet.contains("Carlsen")  // returns true  exSet.contains("Anand")  // returns false ` |
 | **size()**     | `size() ` Returns the number of elements in the set.         | `// Set originally empty exSet.size(); // returns 0 exSet.add("Nakamura");  exSet.add("Carlsen"); // Set is now: Nakamura, Carlsen exSet.size(); // returns 2 ` |

-### Practice exercise (not graded)

-Use the above methods to create a set of your favorite movie name.
-Add at least 5 elements and practice several methods.
-Try to duplicate the same name and observe the response.
-Remember, elements in the set are case-sensitive.

 ## Queue interface

 - The **Queue** interface defined within the Java Collections Framework defines a Collection of ordered elements that supports element insertion at the tail and element retrieval from the head.